MahmoudZeert/PropertyDamageCompensation/README.md

 submit personal information, create application files, and track the progress of their compensation claims.

 # Features
+In this project, there are two distinct user types:

++ Applicant Users:
-User Registration: Users can sign up for an account to access the application.
+User Registration: Applicants can sign up for an account to access the application.
-User Login: Registered users can log in to their accounts.
+User Login: Registered applicants can log in to their accounts.
-Profile Management: Users can add and update their personal information.
+Profile Management: Applicants can manage their personal information and keep it up to date.
-Application Creation: Users can fill out a form to create an application file.
+Application Creation: Applicants can create application files by filling out the necessary forms.
-Application Submission: Users can submit their application files for evaluation.
+Application Submission: Applicants can submit their application files for evaluation.
-Application Evaluation: Relevant authorities review the submitted applications for eligibility.
-Payment Processing: Eligible applicants receive compensation for the approved claims.
-Application Tracking: Users can track the status and progress of their compensation claims.
+Application Tracking: Applicants can track the status and progress of their compensation claims within the system.
++ Employee Users:
+User Registration: Application administrators can create user accounts for employees with different roles.
+User Login: Registered employees can log in to their accounts.
+Profile Management: Employees can manage their personal information and update it when necessary.
+Application Evaluation: Employees with various roles (e.g., Engineer, General Manager, Finance Responsible) can evaluate the submitted applications based on their expertise.
+Payment Processing: Employees can manage the compensation process, including processing payments for approved claims.

 # Technology Stack
 - Front-end:  .NET Core 6.0 MVC, HTML5, CSS, JavaScript